 While this OneDrive expansion is being bundled with Office 365, the space is available to more than just documents.
 Read More

 Today Microsoft has released the Office 365 software development kit for Android.
 With it, the company wants to invite developers to access Office data inside their apps.
 The SDK provides APIs granting permission to call upon SharePoint lists and files, along with Exchange calendars, contacts, and mail.
 The preview is available for download straight from GitHub.

 The SDK requires Android 4.0.3 or higher to run, and Microsoft has shared an introductory blog post to get you started.
-If you're interested in developing for the broader Office 365 ecosystem instead, the Office Blog has provided far more details regarding what options are now available.
 Read More

 Microsoft Office isn't what it used to be.
 Now instead of plopping down a sizable upfront payment for software you could use indefinitely, customers commit to paying a monthly fee.
 Yet either way, every company needs at least one person who knows how to get the software running and whose job it is to ensure that things stay that way.
 Microsoft's latest Android app, Office 365 Admin, is for them.

 This app comes to Android only a month after the launch of the Windows Phone version, and it looks largely the same.
 Read More